 Upon winning the Swiss military trials, the SP 47/8 pistol was adopted as the Pistole 49 in military nomenclature, and designated as the SIG P210 for the civilian market.
 All military pistols made by SIG were chambered in 9x19mm.
 The military issue P49 was serially numbered with the A prefix.
 The Swiss military production run of P49 pistols started with the serial number A100001 in September of 1949.
 It ended in the early Seventies with the serial number A213110.
 The decommissioned Swiss military pistols are usually stamped with a letter P, designating private ownership.

 One of the Swiss military specifications was that the service pistol had to be equally usable unmodified for competitions at 50 meters as its predecessor, the Swiss Parabellum 06/29, chambered in 7.65x21.5mm.
-The target was a Swiss C50 at a distance of 50m (54.68 yards), with the 10 ring a disk of 5 centimeters, just under 2" in diameter.
+The Swiss pistol target, with its 10 ring a disk of 5 centimeters, just under 2" in diameter, was shot at a distance of 50m (54.68 yards).
 SIG zeroes the P210 with Swiss military issue ammunition with a point of impact placed 10cm above the point of aim in order to allow a six o’clock hold on the standard target.
 SIG zeroes the pistols individually and in most cases installs a front sight marked with the letter N. This sight has a post 5.9 mm tall.
-Each pistol had to produce groups under 5 centimeters with match quality ammunition.
+Each pistol had to produce groups under 5 centimeters with the standard Swiss military issue PP41 match quality 9mm Para pistol ammunition.
 Despite being handicapped by the tapered case 9x19mm Parabellum ammunition, inherently less accurate than the bottlenecked 7.65x21mm Parabellum, the P210 readily achieved its design brief.
 This is attested for every pistol by an enclosed test target fired at that distance with standard ordnance ammunition from a dated lot.

 It bears notice that this performance is obtained from service grade sidearms, whose reliability and ruggedness in virtue of refinement of design and excellence of construction significantly exceed the qualities of a comparable military issue M1911 pistol.
 By contrast, even after the latter pistol has been accurized for bullseye competition by the United States Army Marksmanship Unit, its performance with caliber .45 Match hardball (full metal jacket) ammunition or wadcutter is expected to yield at 50 yards an average extreme spread for three consecutive groups of ten rounds each not exceeding 2.5 inches with no group larger than 3 inches for wadcutter pistols and 3 inches average for hardball, with no hardball group exceeding 3.5 inches.
 When the M1911 pistol is set up for service grade reliability, its average shot spread scores tend to double in size.